Cabbage Murex Shell, Hexaplex brassica

 Cabbage Murex shell, Hexaplex brassica.
 Size: 14.7 cm (5.8 inches) x 10.7 cm (4.2 inches).
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, April 2010.

-The Cabbage Murex, Hexaplex brassica (Lamarck, 1822), is a gastropod mollusk that is a member of the Muricidae Family of Rock, that is also known as the Rose Murex and in Mexico as busano repollo.
-The Shell is large with five to seven whorls, a low spire, varices that extend the length of the body whorl with heavy spines or horns, a moderately long open or closed siphon canal, and a large oval aperture.
-The exterior of the shell is light brown, pink or white with the edges of the varices are marked by pink frills and many have three very subtle brown bands; the interior is white with pink hues around the margin of the aperture.
-The Cabbage Murex reach a maximum of 21 cm (8.3 inches) in length and 15 cm (6.0 inches) in height.
+Description: The Cabbage Murex shell is large with five to seven whorls, a low spire, and varices that extend the length of the body whorl.
+The varices have heavy spines or horns.
+This shell has a moderately long, open or closed, siphon canal and a large oval aperture.
+The exterior of the shell is light brown, pink or white with the edges of the varices are marked by pink frills.
+Most specimens have three bold to very subtle brown bands.
+The interior is white with pink around the margin of the aperture.
+The pink rim around the margin of the aperture distinguishes the Cabbage Murex from the similar Pink-mouth Murex Shell, Phyllonotus erythrostomus, which is all pink or all white inside.
+The Cabbage Murex reaches a maximum of 21 cm (8.3 inches) in length and 15 cm (6.0 inches) in height.